AO-StreetArt/CLyman/docs/pages/api.rst

 contains 6 keys, one of which is an array of objects.

 -  msg\_type – 0 for create, 1 for update, 2 for retrieve, 3 for delete,
-   4 for query.
+   4 for query, 5 to acquire a Device Lock, and 6 to release a Device Lock.
    The message type applies to all objects in the objects array.
 -  err\_code - An integer error code for the response, full list of codes can be found in the appendix.
 -  err\_msg - A string error message for the response, will not be present when